-This American lasagna recipe is easy to make and a hearty, filling meal!
+This American Lasagna recipe is easy to make and a hearty, filling meal!

 Easy, flavorful meat sauce.
 We start by making the easy lasagna sauce.
 After cooking the ground beef and sausage, we add a jar of store-bought marinara sauce (I love Rao's marinara sauce, but use your favorite).
 The addition of meat, spices, and seasonings takes jarred pasta sauce to the next level without much fuss.

-Cheesy filling.
+Ricotta cheese mixture.
 The cheese filling consists of just 4 simple ingredients: ricotta cheese, parmesan cheese, mozzarella cheese, and Italian seasoning.
 No need to add an egg!

 Lasagna noodle preference.
 This recipe uses the lasagna noodles that you boil first, however, you can use no-boil oven-ready lasagna noodles or refrigerated lasagna noodles.
 Whatever type of noodles you choose to use, the rest of the recipe stays the same.

 Easy lasagna layers.
 Now that you have the lasagna noodles, meat sauce, and cheese mixture ready to go, all you need to do next is create three delicious layers in a casserole dish and bake it in the oven.
 This is the best lasagna recipe because it's easy and out of this world delicious!